linorobot/linorobot2_hardware/README.md

 Constants Meaning:

-- K_P, K_I, K_D - PID constants used to translate the robot's target velocity to motor speed.
+- **K_P, K_I, K_D** - PID constants used to translate the robot's target velocity to motor speed.

-- MOTOR_MAX_RPM - Maximum number of rotation your motor can do in a minute specified by the manufacturer.
+- **MOTOR_MAX_RPM** - Maximum number of rotation your motor can do in a minute specified by the manufacturer.

-- MOTOR_OPERATING_VOLTAGE - Operating voltage of the motor specified by the manufacturer.
+- **MOTOR_OPERATING_VOLTAGE** - Operating voltage of the motor specified by the manufacturer.
 This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
 You can ignore this if you're using the manufacturer's specified counts per rev.

-- MOTOR_POWER_MEASURED_VOLTAGE - Measured voltage of the motor's power source.
+- **MOTOR_POWER_MEASURED_VOLTAGE** - Measured voltage of the motor's power source.
 This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
 You can ignore this if you're using the manufacturer's specified counts per rev.

-- COUNTS_PER_REVX - The total number of pulses the encoder has to read to be considered as one revolution.
+- **COUNTS_PER_REVX** - The total number of pulses the encoder has to read to be considered as one revolution.
 You can either use the manufacturer's specification or the calibrated value in the next step.
 If you're planning to use the calibrated value, ensurethat you have defined the correct values for `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`.
-- WHEEL_DIAMETER - Diameter of the wheels.
+- **WHEEL_DIAMETER** - Diameter of the wheels.

-- LR_WHEELS_DISTANCE - The distance between the center of left and right wheels in meters.
+- **LR_WHEELS_DISTANCE** - The distance between the center of left and right wheels in meters.

-- FR_WHEELS_DISTANCE - The distance between the center of front and rear wheels in meters.
+- **FR_WHEELS_DISTANCE** - The distance between the center of front and rear wheels in meters.
 This only applies to 4wd and mecanum robots.
 Just use the default value if you're using a 2wd robot.

-- PWM_BITS 8 - Number of bits in generating the PWM signal.
+- **PWM_BITS** - Number of bits in generating the PWM signal.
 You can leave this value as is unless you have very special use case.

 and the microcontroller pins connected to the motors and encoders.
 Remember to only modify the correct constants under the motor controller macro that you're using ie. USE_GENERIC_2_IN_MOTOR_DRIVER.